Fortunately, these things are easy to fix, so we will walk you through how to do so below.

 Check if Your AntiVirus Program is Causing the Issue

 As tends to be the case with lots of PC programs, antivirus programs might be a little overprotective of your computer.
 You can go into your antivirus program’s quarantine vest to see if any Discord files have been filed away there.

-- Click on your antivirus protection program (for this case, we will use Windows Defender Security Center)
+- Click on your antivirus protection program (for this example, we will use Windows Defender Security Center).

 - Click on “Virus and threat protection”

 - Click on “Threat history” and then “See full threat history” to see if your antivirus software has detected anything recently

 - Once again, if there are any Discord files in the quarantine, they will have the Discord name attached to them.